-The work of facility managers is complex and demanding, and many report that they’re struggling to keep up.
+The work of facility maintenance managers is complex and demanding, and many report that they’re struggling to keep up.

-According to a recent FacilitiesNet survey, which asked facility managers to rate their top job-related concerns, the most common response was resource shortages, followed by the related problem of increasing workload.
+According to a recent FacilitiesNet survey, which asked facility maintenance managers to rate their top job-related concerns, the most common response was resource shortages, followed by the related problem of increasing workload.

-Considering the wide-ranging demands from owners, occupants, and staff that facility managers must contend with, it’s easy to see why these two concerns top the list.
-If facility managers aren’t highly organized and proactive, problems can quickly mount, leaving them short of resources and forcing them to log extra hours to get work done.
+Considering the wide-ranging demands from owners, occupants, and staff that facility maintenance managers must contend with, it’s easy to see why these two concerns top the list.
+If facility maintenance managers aren’t highly organized and proactive, problems can quickly mount, leaving them short of resources and forcing them to log extra hours to get work done.

 + Planning and managing resources

 Labor, inventory, and equipment must all be carefully tracked and maintained to prevent shortages.
 If a facility manager is tracking this information in spreadsheets or paper documents, it’s a safe bet that they are wasting time on administrative work that would be better spent on planning.